Hint of Italy at The Venetian Resort Las Vegas

 If Las Vegas dining is your jam, there’s a restaurant for every price point.
 We walked by Bouchon Bakery every time we entered or exited the elevators in the Venetian Tower, so of course, I had to stop there.
 I am familiar with Thomas Keller’s restaurants, as Napa Valley is one of his playgrounds.
 His high-end French restaurant, Bouchon, is also located in The Venetian Resort.

 In addition to Bouchon, there are several signature restaurants in the resort, including Wolfgang Puck’s Cut steakhouse.
-We opted to dine off property as were were attending Mad Apple, a new Cirque du Soleil show.
+We opted to dine off-property because we were attending Mad Apple, a new Cirque du Soleil show.

 Travel Writer Nancy D. Brown is seated below the female gondolier while floating in the artificial canal outside The Venetian Resort Las Vegas.